zhu-yifang/cs393_ext2/Readme.md

 ### Handling split UTF characters for `cat`

-Because the size of UTF characters are not fixed, it is possible for a single UTF character to be split across two different blocks.
+Because the size of UTF characters is not fixed, it is possible for a single UTF character to be split across two different blocks.
 For example, if a character is 2 Bytes in length, the first Byte may be stored at the end of one block, while the second Byte is stored at the beginning of another block.
 To handle this, we concatenate all of the raw bytes together and return them as a byte vector instead of reading each block individually and converting them to a string.

 This is implemented in `read_file_inode`.
 Refer to commented code around lines `318`-`374` for a more specific/ detailed walkthrough of our implementation.